plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 #### Built-in Definitions

-`jivs-dom` supplies these concrete descendants of `DomEditorAdapterDefinitionBase`:
+`jivs-dom` supplies these concrete descendants of `EditorAdapterDefinitionBase`:

 * `InputAdapterDefinition` for ordinary input types other than checkbox, radio, and file, with adapter keys in `input:type` format;
 * `CheckboxAdapterDefinition` for checkbox inputs with `adapterKey="input:checkbox"`;